spatie/laravel-migrate-fresh/README.md

 ## Usage

-Issueing this command will drop all tables from your database and run all migrations.
+This command will drop all tables from your database and run all migrations.

 ```bash
 php artisan migrate:fresh